 It’s not just Bournemouth who has a Local Offer, it’s a national initiative.
 Find out who’s involved and what it really means

-We’ve given you a brief description of Your Local Offer but if you want to know more about what you can expect from us, you can find out here.
+This is a brief description of Your Local Offer.
+If you want to know more about what you can expect from us, you can find out here.

-From September 2014 all local authorities had to provide a resource called the Local Offer which explains about the support and services available for families of children and young people with special educational needs and/or disabilities.
+From September 2014 all local authorities had to provide a resource called the Local Offer.
+It explains about the support and services available for families of children and young people with special educational needs and or disabilities.

 What we must do